 You may be entitled to a credit or refund for federal excise tax you paid on fuels used for certain purposes.
-For more information, see Publication 378, Fuel Tax Credits and Refunds.
+For more information, see Publication 510, Excise Taxes for 2006.

 Travel, Meals, and Entertainment

 This section briefly explains the kinds of travel and entertainment expenses you can deduct on Schedule C or C-EZ.